Life at Wellington Place at Whiting

 What types of activities are there to do?

 Creative activities, outings and events vary each month.
 They are often determined by season and are designed by our staff to engage mind, body and spirit.
 In addition to in-house games, crafts, music, exercise classes and special events, we often schedule fun activities out in the community.

 What activities are available for those with dementia or Alzheimer's?

 Our staff is dedicated to providing residents with a sense of purpose.
 We coordinate individual and group activities based on personal history, interests, and special needs, to make every day more meaningful and purposeful.

 How does the dining program work?

 Emphasizing choice is important in a dining program.
-We provide three full meals each day, plus snacks as requested.
+We provide three full meals each day, plus snacks and beverages as requested.
 Residents also have a kitchenette if they prefer to make snacks or light meals in their room.
 We have a community dining room where residents and families enjoy being together, but residents may also receive meals in their room.

-Can I bring my own things from home?
+Can I bring my things from home?

 Is transportation available for doctor appointments?

 Yes, we can coordinate and provide local transportation to doctor's visits.
 Additional transportation for activities and outings is also coordinated by facility staff.